-The Singapore Mathematics Program is designed to equip students with a strong foundation in concept development, critical thinking, and efficient problem-solving skills.
+The Mathematics Program is designed to equip students with a strong foundation in concept development, critical thinking, and efficient problem-solving skills.
 Mathematical concepts are presented in a clear, sequential way to facilitate understanding and confidence.
-Singapore Math calls for direct instruction and focuses on the immediate application of new skills to problem solving.
+The program calls for direct instruction and focuses on the immediate application of new skills to problem-solving.

 - Numbers to 10,000